 Information for Long-Term Care Facilities

-Long-term care facilities may be defined as institutions, such as nursing homes and skilled nursing facilities that provide health care to people (including children) who are unable to manage independently in the community.
-This care may represent custodial or chronic care management or short-term rehabilitative services.
+Long-term care facilities are defined as institutions that provide healthcare to people who are unable to manage independently in the community.
+This includes nursing homes, inpatient units and other residential facilities that provide chronic care management or shorter-term rehabilitative services.

 When to suspect an influenza outbreak in long-term care (LTC) facilities:

 If there is one laboratory-confirmed influenza positive case along with other cases of respiratory illness in a unit of a LTC facility, suspect an outbreak and begin monitoring other residents and staff for influenza-like illness.
 Report suspected influenza outbreaks to local public health or the Center for Acute Disease Epidemiology (CADE) at 800-362-2736.
 CADE staff will provide more details about outbreak management and testing guidance.